menu

 Housing costs in Riverside are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The citizens of Riverside are slightly better educated than the national average of 21.84% for all cities and towns, with 24.42% of adults in Riverside having a bachelor's degree or advanced degree.
+The education level of Riverside citizens is a little higher than the average for US cities and towns: 24.42% of adults in Riverside have at least a bachelor's degree.

 The per capita income in Riverside in 2022 was $31,632, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $126,528 for a family of four.
 However, Riverside contains both very wealthy and poor people as well.